Power of masking methods for adaptive testing in a multivariate normal means problem: Problem setup and methods compared

+We compare Split BH (Algorithm~\ref{alg:split-bh}), BONuS (Algorithm~\ref{alg:bonus}), and In-sample BH (Algorithm~\ref{alg:in-sample-bh}).
+All three methods fit into a common framework (Figure~\ref{fig:common-paradigm}), where the data $\bm X \in \R^{m \times d}$ are manipulated into datasets $\bm X^\learn$ and $\bm X^\score$ (Steps 1-2) to learn $\hat \Lambda$ via an arbitrary learning procedure $L$ (Step 3) and to construct a score based on $T_{\hat \Lambda}$~\eqref{eq:likelihood-ratio-statistic} for each hypothesis (Step 4), respectively.
+A null distribution is then constructed for the resulting scores (Step 5), based on which finite-sample-valid $p$-values are computed (Step 6), which are passed through BH correction to obtain the rejection set $\widehat{\mathcal R}$ (Step 7).
+The methods differ only in how they define $\bm X^\learn$ and $\bm X^\score$ (Steps 1-2), and how they construct the null distribution for calibration (Step 5); Split BH and BONuS employ masking while In-sample BH does not.
+We elaborate on these method-specific details below.

-Split BH (Algorithm~\ref{alg:split-bh}) uses sample splitting for masking: a fraction $\pi_\spl \in (0,1)$ of the observations for learning and the remainder for scoring.
+\paragraph{Split BH.} Split BH uses a fraction $\pi_\spl \in (0,1)$ of the observations for learning and the remainder for scoring.
 Recall that the observations are left implicit in the data-generating model~\eqref{eq:data-generating}.
-At the level of the scaled averages $\bm X_j$, sample splitting can be equivalently represented via a \textit{data fission} operation (Appendix~\ref{sec:multi-observation-model}), which adds Gaussian noise to the data to create two datasets $\bm X^\learn, \bm X^\score \in \R^{m \times d}$ (Steps 1-3), each with weaker signal.
-Conditionally on $\{\bm \theta_j\}_{j \in [m]}$, $\bm X^\learn$ and $\bm X^\score$ are independent, each drawn from the distribution~\eqref{eq:data-generating}, but with means scaled by $\sqrt{\pi_\spl}$ and $\sqrt{1-\pi_\spl}$, respectively.
-Given the (conditional) independence between $\bm X^\learn$ and $\bm X^\score$, the learning procedure $L$ can be completely arbitrary.
-Indeed, a conservative estimate $\widehat V(t)$ of the number of false rejections at a given score threshold $t$ can be obtained by conditioning on the learned $\hat \Lambda$ (Step 7).
-Given $\widehat V(t)$, the rejection threshold $\hat t$ is chosen in Step 8 (infima over empty sets are taken to be $\infty$ by convention).
+At the level of the scaled averages $\bm X_j$, sample splitting can be equivalently represented via a \textit{data fission} operation \citep{Neufeld2024b, Leiner2025}, which adds Gaussian noise to the data to create two datasets $\bm X^\learn, \bm X^\score \in \R^{m \times d}$ (Steps 0-2), each with weaker signal (Appendix~\ref{sec:multi-observation-model}).
+Conditionally on $(\bm \theta_j)_{j \in [m]}$, $\bm X^\learn$ and $\bm X^\score$ are independent, each drawn from the distribution~\eqref{eq:data-generating}, but with means scaled by $\sqrt{\pi_\spl}$ and $\sqrt{1-\pi_\spl}$, respectively.
+Given the (conditional) independence between $\bm X^\learn$ and $\bm X^\score$, the null distribution for $T_{\hat \Lambda}(\bm X_j^\score)$ is constructed by conditioning on $\hat \Lambda$ (Step 5).